ndrsllwngr/hll-rust/README.md

     <IP4ADDR:PORT>    Sets the node (entry point to an existing chord ring) to join
 ```

-To spawn a single node which creates a new Chord ring run
+To spawn a single node which creates a new chord ring run

 ```bash
 cargo run -- <LocalIp4Addr> <LocalPort>
 ```

-To spawn a single node and join an existing Chord ring run
+To spawn a single node and join an existing chord ring run

 ```bash
 cargo run -- <LocalIp4Addr> <LocalPort> <OtherIp4Addr:OtherPort>
 ```

-### Open menu
+### Open menu dialog

 To open the menu while running a node type `m` and press `ENTER` which opens the following menu